nuagenetworks/monolithe/Specifications Reference.md

 #### Inheritance-only Specification Files

-In the previous example, you can notice the `@` preceding the `metadata-capable.spec` Specification File name.
+In the previous example, you can notice the `@` preceding the `metadatas-capable.spec` Specification File name.
 This will make Monolithe to not generate an actual object from that specification.
 It’s very useful to set some files that regroups common attributes and apis, but doesn’t necessarily need to be generated as an api object.

 #### Multiple inheritance